 Contact the local council to confirm requirements and local planning regulations.

-Cafés, restaurants and other retail outlets are regularly inspected by local council officers.
+Cafés, restaurants and other retail outlets will still be regularly inspected by local council officers.

 Inspections assess compliance against food safety standards in the Food Standards Code.
 Most councils use a standard inspection checklist.
 The inspections cover: